-We also expand on SENTIDA, which is written in a programing language called R usually used for statistical analysis by translating it to another programming language called Python because Python is more supported in the NLP field.
-Writing SENTIDA in Python thus eases the process of incorporating improvements made for other languages and using SentidaV2 with other NLP tools.
+We also expand on Sentida, which is written in a programing language called R usually used for statistical analysis, by translating it to another programming language called Python because Python is more supported in the natural-language processing field (NLP, concerned with computational language analysis) field and more performant.
+Writing Sentida in Python thus eases the process of incorporating improvements made for other languages and using Sentida with other NLP tools.

 Emma

-We also introduce a new validation dataset, Emma.
+Beyond being useful for future research in multidimensional SA, Emma is also introduced as a new validation dataset using the valence scale of the scored sentences.
 Until now, Danish SA has been validated on TrustPilot reviews, trying to guess whether a review is positive (having 4 or 5 stars) or negative (having 1 or 2 stars).
-TrustPilot reviews are used to validate SA programs mainly because it’s easy to acquire a large set of rated sentences.
+TrustPilot reviews are used to validate Danish SA programs mainly because it is easy to acquire a large set of rated sentences.

-However, using TrustPilot reviews has its problems: Spelling mistakes occur often and the SA program will not be able to recognize the words; rating mistakes happen, causing the validation to lose accuracy; and there is no clear etiquette for how to write or rate reviews, which is a problem because some might in a 4-star review write why the product got 4-stars, while others might write why it didn’t get 5-stars.
+However, using TrustPilot reviews has its problems: Spelling mistakes often occur and the SA program will not be able to recognize the words; rating mistakes happen, causing the validation to lose accuracy, like writing “god service” (good service) and giving a rating of one star; and there is no clear etiquette for how to write or rate reviews, which is a problem because some might in a 4-star review write why the product got 4-stars, while others might write why it didn’t get 5-stars.
 The same experience with a product might cause two different consumers to write similar reviews while rating the product differently, too.

-As opposed to the TrustPilot reviews, Emma is based on ratings by 30 raters, who all received the same instructions in how to rate the sentence.
-The raters were found using citizen science, to ensure a broad demographic representation of Danes.
-Citizen science also contributes to motivation for the coders as it attempts to allude to their sense of assisting in a scientific endeavour which has been shown to increase engagement (Heck et al., 2018; Pedersen et al., 2017).
+As opposed to the TrustPilot reviews, Emma is based on ratings by 30 raters, who all received the same instructions on how to rate the sentence.
+With a specifically coded dataset, Emma is more controlled than TrustPilot.
+It is also designed to be more naturalistic in its nature than reviews and has a representative syntactical sample.
+In total, 352 sentences were rated.
+The sentences belong to categories such as simple negative sentences or complex positive sentences along with syntactical sentences such as sentences with ‘men’ (but) and sentences with negations.
+The raters were recruited using citizen science to ensure a broad demographic representation of Danes.
+Citizen science also contributes to motivation for the coders as it attempts to motivate through their sense of assisting in a scientific endeavour which has been shown to increase engagement (Heck et al., 2018; Pedersen et al., 2017).

 Emma data collection program

-The program takes the form of a form that is the user interface for the coders and includes the coding scheme along with a structure optimized for ease of action, so it does not seem intimidating for the citizen science (CS) coders.
-The coding scheme is structured into the four different emotional dimensions as seen in Table 2.
+The program is composed of a form where the coders rate sentences, after which these ratings are automatically sent to a database and updated with new sentences for the next coder.
+The form can be seen on this link (Kran & Orm, 2020).
+The form includes the coding scheme and is designed to be easy to use and understand so it does not seem intimidating for the citizen science (CS) coders.
+The coding scheme is structured into the four different emotional dimensions as seen in Table 3.